payam-int/digikala-task/DESCRIBE.md

 src/Form/UserLoginType.php
 src/Form/UserRegisterType.php
 ```
-- Symfony security is set up for reading POST parameters of `/login` path automatically and login if its correct.
+- `Symfony Security` is set up for reading POST parameters of `/login` path and login automatically  if it is correct.
-- After registeration user automatically logs in.
-The code is a little tricky here.
+-Clients log in automatically after the registration.
-## Searching and showing products
+## Searching and viewing products
 Controller:
 ```
 src/Controller/ProductsController.php
 ```
-- There is two tables for `Product` and `Variant` entities.
+- There are two tables for `Product` and `Variant` entities.
 - Every `Product` may have many `Variant` entities.

-### Index products in Elasticsearch
+### Indexing products in Elasticsearch
-I've made a Service for communicating with Elasticsearch.
+I made a service for communicating with Elasticsearch.
 A product and its variants are indexed together.
-In order to search get work, you have to put mappings first.
-I made a command for this:
+In order to make the advanced search form work properly, I made the below command to put mappings in  Elasticsearch index:
 ```
 php bin/console elastic-search:install
 ```

-When you do an operation on entities an event would be fired by doctrine.
+When you do an operation on entities, an event would be fired by `Doctrine`.
 After firing these events Elasticsearch service would send these entities to `ElasticSearchEntityMappings`.
 EntityMappings handle operations on ElasticSearch database.

-I think it is a common design pattern.
+#### `ElasticSearchService`
+This service handles indexing entities by `ElasticSearchMapping` classes.

-#### ElasticSearchEntityMappings
+#### `ElasticSearchMapping` classes
-Entity mappings have to handle operations on one type in an index.
+EntityMapping classes handle how entities get indexed in ElasticSearch.
+Every class is in charge of managing one document type in the index.
 They have to implement `ElasticSearchMappings` interface.
-Mappings would be registered to ElasticSearchService at compile time.
+Mappings would be registered to `ElasticSearchService` at Kernel's compile time.

 ### Searching
 Search queries are made in `ProductRepository`.
 Caching results are handled by `ElasticSearchService`.